andreas-mausch/andreas-mausch.github.io/posts/2025-03-22-eleventy-upgrade-v2-to-v3/index.md

 ## js-yaml warning

 ```
 NOTICE: The `js-yaml` dependency was upgraded from v3 to v4 to improve error messaging when folks use tabs in their front matter.
+GitHub issue: https://github.com/11ty/eleventy/issues/2126 Most folks will be unaffected by this change but you can read the `js-yaml` migration guide: https://github.com/nodeca/js-yaml/blob/master/migrate_v3_to_v4.md
 ```

-> The `js-yaml` dependency was upgraded from v3 to v4 to improve error messaging when folks use tabs in their front matter.
-GitHub issue: https://github.com/11ty/eleventy/issues/2126 Most folks will be unaffected by this change but you can read the `js-yaml` migration guide: https://github.com/nodeca/js-yaml/blob/master/migrate_v3_to_v4.md

 I don't think I am affected by this.
 No Todo here neither.

 ## meta generator tag warning

 ```
 NOTICE: Your project has .html output files (×28) that don’t have a populated <meta name="generator" content> tag.
+It would be helpful to Eleventy if you added it (but isn’t required).
 ```

-> Your project has .html output files (×28) that don’t have a populated <meta name="generator" content> tag.
-It would be helpful to Eleventy if you added it (but isn’t required).

 Adding the generator tag to the `page.njk` fixed it.